LIFE IN PERU

 OFFICIAL LANGUAGE(S): Spanish, Quechua, Aymara

 WEATHER AND CLIMATE: The weather in Peru varies according to the geographical region.
+This means that the weather in cities like Lima and Trujillo hovers between 60°F - 80°F all year, with almost no rain, but 77°F - 95°F (25°C-35°C) or even higher along the north coast.
 There is often snow in the mountainous regions and hot temperatures are common along the coastal regions.
 Along the coastline, winter season is between the months of June to September.
 During this season along the coastline, the weather tends to be overcast and mild humidity, and the temperatures remain warm throughout the day.
 During this season in the mountainous regions, temperatures are warm and often sunny during the day but colder at night.
 The rainy season in the mountainous regions of the Andes begins in September and peaks between January to March.
 Heavy rainfall occurs in the mountains and jungle regions during the months of December to April.
 In general, along the coastal regions, the rainfall is moderate and hot for the majority of the year.

 As an intern or a volunteer, you will assist with community and green business development activities, including basic village infrastructure projects (schools, health post, clean water systems and waste management, signage, etc.), reviewing non-timber forest product extraction plans, agroforestry work, environmental education, market research, and so forth.
 This initiative is all about positive engagement with urban and rural communities in South Eastern Peru, bringing people and nature closer together, helping families appreciate the value of their community forests, inspiring teachers to inspire their students with inspiring wildlife rich educational opportunities, and encouraging the younger generation to think and act more sustainability.
 Our objectives are to maintain open door policies towards local people from urban and rural areas enabling them to explain the environmental and economic problems they face and to express their ideas for solving them and what kind of assistance they may require or need.
 Common ways we work closely with communities are environmental education programs in primary and secondary schools, planning assistance with respect to community based ecotourism projects, non-timber forest product development, finding appropriate donors for community led projects and general accompaniment for communities who are transitioning to more sustainable methods of land use.
 Volunteers and interns work closely with our community development coordinators undertaking numerous and varied activities, spending 80% of their time in one or more communities, with the remaining 20% of their time in Puerto Maldonado or one of our field training sites preparing material and planning for the community stays.